dreamcat4/docker-images/irc/README.md

 ## Per-user setup

-1. Configure your znc user accounts - that was all covered in the 'Quickstart' section.
-And we briefly remind it below.
+1. Configure your znc user accounts - already done by following the 'quickstart' guide.
 2. Setup nickserv / identify with services - See next sections below.

 ### ZNC user configuration

 This is set your own IRC nickname.
+It was already covered in the 'quickstart' guide.

 * Using a web browser connect to znc's web interface.
 It is available on HTTPS and port 6697: `https://CONTAINER_IP:6697`
 * Log in to znc with username: `znc`, password: `znc`